Hello and welcome to Lovejoy Montessori!

 Affiliations & Memberships:

-Oregon Montessori Association (OMA) Board Member since 2021
+Oregon Montessori Association (OMA)- Board Member since 2022

 Mission Statement: